Cuticle Oil Substitute: Unexpected DIY Solutions for Healthy Nails

 Coconut Oil

 Coconut oil is a popular cuticle oil substitute thanks to its moisturizing and antibacterial properties.
-It’s packed with fatty acids that nourish dry, cracked cuticles and maintain healthy nails.

 Using a small amount of coconut oil on your nails and cuticles can help prevent infections and keep them moisturized.